 On the Wednesday, Thursday and Monday, there are three spectator viewing areas.
 The FRIAT grandstand, located in the middle of the showground, is open only to those who have purchased FRIAT’s Mach 1, Mach 2 or Mach 3 packages.
 It offers an unmatched view of any rehearsals and departures, although arrivals tend to be less interesting from this position.

-However, Park and View West does offer some truly unique views of the arriving aircraft, which usually roll to the end of the runway before turning round within feet of the spectators.
-Some aircraft heading to the western parts of the static display will also taxy along the edge of the enclosure, sometimes with their wings overhanging the crowd.
+However, Park and View West does offer some truly unique views of the arriving aircraft, some of which roll to the end of the runway before turning round within feet of the spectators at the westerly enclosure.
+Some aircraft heading to the western parts of the static display will also taxy along the edge of the spectator area sometimes with their wings overhanging the crowd.
 That, combined with its relaxed atmosphere and smaller crowd, meant West certainly won the affection of all our reviewers; Park and View East did not.

-Park and View tickets allow access to both enclosures and unlimited re-entry; the two sites are a ten minute drive apart, but not within walking distance.
+Park and View tickets allow access to both enclosures and unlimited re-entry; the two sites are a ten minute drive apart, and many people switch ends over the course of the day.
+Remember to check which runway is in use before choosing your site – this is generally announced on Twitter early in the morning.

-Come the airshow days, those wanting a crowdline position near show centre should enter via the blue gate if possible, joining the queue at least 90 minutes before the gates open at 7:30.
+Come the airshow days, those with standard tickets who want a crowdline position near show centre should enter via the blue gate if possible, arriving no later than 6am (gates open at 7:30).
 While not so central, the red zone (opposite the BAE Systems hangar) towards the eastern end of the crowdline usually offers a good view of the take-offs and landings, with more clear space along the crowdline.
 While the view is not as desirable, the green zone of the showground (at the western end of the crowdline) is the least cluttered and least busy, and it can still be possible to find a crowdline spot here right up until the flying display begins.

 Off-base viewing is strongly discouraged at the Air Tattoo, with footpaths closed and barriers errected around the runway thresholds.
 While several campsites offer their own park and view facilities, most of these are some distance to the east and do not offer a particularly good view of the flying displays.
 One of the few exceptions to this rule is Totterdown Hill Campsite, which sits under the flying display box.
 Non-campers can enter the campsite by car for a fee of £7.50 per person, with a minimum fee of £15 per car.
-The runway is hidden behind trees, lighter aircraft and helicopters often do not come close to the campsite and much of the displays are viewed looking into the sun, but a good number of the aircraft pass directly overhead in spectacular fashion.
+The runway is hidden behind trees, lighter aircraft and helicopters often do not come close to the campsite and much of the displays are badly backlit, but many faster aircraft pass directly overhead in spectacular fashion.
 Increased risks are obviously associated with occupying this area during the flying displays.

 The Royal International Air Tattoo is without doubt one of the greatest airshows on earth, with a flying and static display lineup that most airshow organisers can only dream of.
 While many aspects of it feel impersonal or overly-commercialised, such as the proliferation of premium-price garden marquees pushing standard ticket holders towards the extremeties of the showground, that is simply a reflection of the show’s size and status.

-The Air Tattoo may not be able to offer an overall spotting/photography experience akin to some comparable events in other countries, but after careful preparation, our reviewers have spent many an excellent weekend at the Air Tattoo and highly reccomend it to anyone who loves military aviation.
+Without purchasing a FRIAT package, the Air Tattoo is not be able to offer an overall spotting or photography experience akin to some comparable events in other countries, but after careful preparation, our reviewers have spent many an excellent weekend at the Air Tattoo and highly reccomend it to anyone who loves military aviation.